-RWI is a leading center for economic research and evidence-based policy advice in Germany.
-The institute was founded in 1926 and is a registered independent research institute since 1943.
-The research work of the RWI – based on the latest theoretical concepts and current empirical methods – ranges from the individual to the level of the global economy, processed by four areas of competence: “Labor Markets, Education, Population”, “Health Economics”, “Enterprise and Innovation” and, “Environment and Resources”.
-The research groups “Education”, “Migration and Integration”, “Climate Change in Developing Countries” and “Sustainability and Governance” round off the research profile.
+RWI is an independent, non-profit center for economic research and evidence-based policy advice in Germany.
+The research work of RWI – based on latest theoretical concepts and advanced empirical methods – ranges from the individual to the world economy and is structured along five “competence areas”: “Labor Markets, Education, Population”, “Health Economics”, “Climate Change and Development”, “Environment and Resources” and “Macroeconomics and Public Finance”.
+The research groups “Migration and Integration”, “Sustainability and Governance” and “Prosocial Behavior” round off the research profile.
 The “Research Data Centre Ruhr” (RDC Ruhr) provides researchers with latest empirical methods and data.

 Important work and services:

 - RWI analyses the determinants of educational decisions and returns to education.
 In this research area, the particular focus of research is on higher education, training (vocational ecuation, lifelong learning) and the impact of education on labor market outcomes.